Shogan/kubernetes-the-hard-way-on-aws/docs/09-bootstrapping-kubernetes-workers.md

 sudo swapon --show
 ```

-If output is empthy then swap is not enabled.
+If the output is empty then swap is not enabled.
 If swap is enabled run the following command to disable swap immediately:

 ```
 sudo swapoff -a